mikro-orm/mikro-orm/docs/docs/defining-entities.md

 ## Enums

-To define enum property, use `@Enum()` decorator.
-Enums can be either numeric or string valued.
+To define an enum property, use `@Enum()` decorator.
+Enums can be either numeric or string values.

-For schema generator to work properly in case of string enums, we need to define the enum is same file as where it is used, so its values can be automatically discovered.
-If we want to define the enum in another file, we should reexport it also in place where we use it.
+For schema generator to work properly in case of string enums, we need to define the enum in the same file as where it is used, so its values can be automatically discovered.
+If we want to define the enum in another file, we should re-export it also in place where we use it.

 Another possibility is to provide the reference to the enum implementation in the decorator via `@Enum(() => UserRole)`.